 - Archive – will move the task to the archived list.
 It’s important to remember that once the task is archived, you will no longer have the possibility to track time to it.
 Unless you delete the project you will still be able to see its time in the reports, only if you mark the proper filter (Active and archived).
 You can also see the whole list of the archived tasks by clicking on “…” at the top of the page.

 Managing the Project structure

 Apart from the single tasks, you can also manage the whole structure.
 On the top bar, you will find some useful buttons, that will help you to find the one, certain task you need.

 “…” expands the list, where you can not only searching/filtering your project, but you can manage its entire structure.
 You can go to the Archived list, where you can see all of your archived tasks in one place.
-You can also import your tasks from CSV (you can the template, of how this file should look like) Last way of creating structure, is to simply import it from the different application.
+You can also import your tasks from CSV.
+The last way of creating structure is to simply import it from different applications.
 See the list of the available native integrations.